 Talk.
 Eat.
 Repeat.

 A list of hosting responsibilities dominated my time.
 The performance seemed endless.
 I had a plethora of dishes to plate and countless feisty children to wrangle.
 Somewhere within the midst of that commotion, Becky’s laughter found its way to my ears.
 She was still sitting in the trenches with the adults.
 Unlike the other children, Becky appeared satisfied to be there.
 Amused even.
-Uncle Caleb sat next to her telling obscure stories using an absurd cartoon like voice.
+Uncle Caleb sat next to her telling obscure stories using an absurd cartoon-like voice.
 Becky laughed brilliantly.
 Her giggles boomed throughout the living room.
 Aunty Gladys’ smile now mirrored her daughter’s as she gazed at their infectious interaction.
-Uncle Caleb continued and his vocal in flexion bounced up and down relentlessly.
+Uncle Caleb continued and his vocal inflection bounced up and down relentlessly.
 She happily encouraged him with her powerful laugh.
 They were the perfect picture.
-An adoring father serving his daughter a pure dose of laughter.
+An adoring father serving his daughter a dose of pure laughter.

 We made the warmest memories around Becky’s laugh.
 On one cold winter evening, we carried it with us through the neighborhood.
 My brothers and I used magic to transform her wheelchair into a rollercoaster.
 Most nights it rang through the walls when Aunty Gladys told her funny stories after she struggled to fall asleep.
 At family dinners, it was the guiding soundtrack.
 Becky would create songs about her food to distract us from noticing that she hadn’t finished eating her vegetables.